MiRe-CZ/gpsF3XTracker-Pylon-for-Ethos/README.md

 _comp.state, GPS:  latitude, longitude, Dist2home, Dir2home, Course distance, Speed, Sats_

-- comp.state: provides information about current flight stage (20 – start competition timer, 25 – waiting for plane crossing right base from inside, 27 – waiting for plane crossing left base from inside, 28 – waiting for plane crossing start/finish line from left to right, 30 – end of event)
+- comp.state: provides information about current flight stage: (2-pylon: 15 – waiting for plane crossing start/finish line from left to right,20 – start competition timer, 25 – waiting for plane crossing right base from inside, 27 – waiting for plane crossing left base from inside, 28 – waiting for plane crossing start/finish line from left to right, 30 – end of event / 3-pylon: 15 – waiting for plane crossing start/finish line from left to right, 20 – start competition timer, 25 – waiting for plane crossing right base from inside, 26 - waiting for plane crossing left&up base from inside, 27 – waiting for plane crossing left&down base from up, 28 – waiting for plane crossing start/finish line from left to right, 30 – end of event)
 - GPS: gives current position of the plane
 - Dist2home: gives current distance between the plane and home point (center of the course) in meters (negative value means the plane is on the left from the home point, positive value means the plane is on the right)
 - Dir2home: gives current angle between the plane and home point in rads